 - The actuarial function maintains a best estimate reserving process that integrates planning, pricing and exposure information to establish a feedback loop between the reserving and underwriting processes.
 At least annually, each class of business (including delegated business) is subject to a detailed reserve review where actuarial and statistical techniques are used to derive loss reserve estimates from the most recently available data, as well as current information on future trends in claims severity and frequency, judicial theories of liability and other factors.
-The Actuarial Central Estimate ("ACE") Reserving team reviews and recommends any changes to key assumptions at least once each year.
-Proposals for changes in assumptions or for new assumptions relating to new reserve classes are reviewed by the Corporate reserving team ahead of each quarterly reserving exercise. - The results of the actuarial reserve reviews are discussed regularly with underwriting leaders for each product line and are monitored against the UK GAAP booked reserve estimates to ensure that in the aggregate, across all classes, booked reserves are considered adequate, as defined in the approved risk appetite.
-Additionally, the best estimates are compared against experience each quarter by undertaking an analysis of actual versus expected experience as well as other appropriate validations of assumptions, methodology, and results. - In respect of individual claims and/or events where the potential for reserve development is material, reserve selections are informed by an update of the loss circumstances provided by the claims team.
-For large events the initial loss estimates are determined by the claims team with input from underwriting and exposure management as appropriate. - Management Best Estimate ("MBE") Reserving Process: The quarterly booked reserves represent management's best estimate of the unpaid losses and expenses.
-Specifically, the MBE is defined as: - A point estimate selected after reviewing a range of reasonable actuarial estimates and other qualitative information deemed relevant for establishing booked reserves. - It incorporates risks, uncertainties, and other relevant information underlying the actuarial loss estimates; the historic volatility of the actuarial estimates and estimation error (e.g. as evidenced by longer tail lines and new exposures); and uncertainties regarding estimation of large catastrophe and systemic loss events. - It is within a range of reasonable estimates as defined by the Chief Reserving Actuary. - The MBEs are recommended by the Corporate Reserving Team/Chief Reserving Actuary based on management's stated reserve risk appetite and specific discussions with management during the quarterly reserving process.
-The MBEs are reviewed and approved by the Group Reserve Committee ("GRC").
-The GRC may choose to book MBE reserves that differ from the actuarial central estimate.
-Typically, the committee would do so for two reasons:
+The Actuarial Central Estimate (ACE) Reserving team reviews and recommends any changes to key assumptions at least once each year.
+Proposals for changes in assumptions or for new assumptions relating to new reserve classes are reviewed by the corporate reserving team ahead of each quarterly reserving exercise. - The results of the actuarial reserve reviews are discussed regularly with underwriting leaders for each product line and are monitored against the UK GAAP booked reserve estimates to ensure that in the aggregate, across all classes, booked reserves are considered adequate, as defined in the approved risk appetite.
+Additionally, the best estimates are compared against experience each quarter by undertaking an analysis of actual versus expected experience as well as other appropriate validations of assumptions, methodology, and results.
+The quarterly reserve analysis is reviewed by and discussed with underwriters, actuaries, claims, finance and senior management prior to submission to the Company's Reserving Committee.
+The Reserving Committee reviews the sufficiency of the estimated loss reserves and appraises the adequacy and effectiveness of the loss reserving practices of the Company. - In respect of individual claims and/or events where the potential for reserve development is material, reserve selections are informed by an update of the loss circumstances provided by the claims team.
+For large events the initial loss estimates are determined by the claims team with input from underwriting and exposure management as appropriate. - Oversight of loss reserves is provided by the Audit Committee, which meets quarterly to receive reserving information and discharge its oversight duties including monitoring reserve adequacy.
+Annually, the actuarial function reports on the adequacy of loss provisions established both on a GAAP and economic basis through the Actuarial Function Holder Report provided to the Board.